RazrFalcon/tiny-skia/README.md

 Unless there is a bug, `tiny-skia` must produce exactly the same results as Skia.

+## Safety

+The library does not rely on unsafe code and all pixels access is checked.

+It does have a single `unsafe` to mark a type as [bytemuck::Pod](https://docs.rs/bytemuck/1.4.1/bytemuck/trait.Pod.html), but this is perfectly safe.
+And all the dangerous casts are handled by `bytemuck`.

 ## API overview

 The API is a bit unconventional.
 It doesn't look like cairo, QPainter (Qt), HTML Canvas or even Skia.